apocalyptech/bl3hotfixmodding/README.md

     ### Damage scale after GBX nerf: 0.15
     ###

-    prefix: Maggie

     SparkPatchEntry,(1,2,0,),/Game/Gear/Weapons/_Shared/_Design/GameplayAttributes/_Unique/DataTable_WeaponBalance_Unique_JAK.DataTable_WeaponBalance_Unique_JAK,PS_Maggie,DamageScale_2_4F6EF14648BA8F2AE9217DAFEA60EE53,0,,50.000000

 As you can see, the hotfix line itself is practically identically identical to the "raw" hotfix format, though it's prefixed by an additional field, which is `SparkPatchEntry` for this one.
-The line which reads `prefix: Maggie` is important as well, and is there so that the hotfix keys get assigned uniquely.
-The hotfix key for that statement, for instance, will end up being `SparkPatchEntry-ApocMaggie1`.
-If there were more than one hotfix in that mod file, the next would be `SparkPatchEntry-ApocMaggie2`, or `SparkLevelPatchEntry-ApocMaggie2`, etc.

-I agree that specifying a `prefix` in the file like that is especially lazy, but that way I don't have to worry about doing global unique identifiers, since mods can be toggled on/off at any time by editing that `modlist.txt` file.  **NOTE:** Remember that the prefixes should be unique for each mod file that you've got loaded, so the onus is on you for that.

 As with `modlist.txt`, if a mod file itself changes, `hfinject.py` will automatically re-load it when the next hotfix verification